 - Intestinal parasites

 - Metabolic disease: kidney disease, pancreatitis, thyroid disease, diabetes, and others

 When fecal matter moves through the intestines faster than normal, and there is decreased absorption of water, nutrients, and electrolytes, the result is diarrhea.
 It is a symptom of diseases or other issues like toxins, foreign body ingestion, etc., that affect the small intestines, large intestines, or other organs outside the gastrointestinal tract.

 Being able to answer your vet's questions about your cat’s diet, environment, habits, behavior and knowing the details about your cat’s diarrhea will aid in narrowing the list of possible causes.

-By narrowing the list of possible causes, this also helps determine if and what specific tests are needed or if you will be able to treat the issue with some medications at home.
+Narrowing the list of possible causes also helps determine if and what specific tests are needed or if you will be able to treat the issue with some medications at home.